Patna University

-Patna University is a public state university in Patna, Bihar, India.
+Patna University is a public state university located in Patna, Bihar, India.
 It was established on 1 October 1917 during the British Raj.
 It is the first university in Bihar and the seventh oldest university in the Indian subcontinent in the modern era.
-It offers different undergraduate and postgraduate degree level courses.
+The university offers various undergraduate and postgraduate degree courses.

 History

 Patna University was established by an Act of the Imperial Legislative Council passed in September 1917.
 It started the journey in October 1917 as an affiliating and examining body when JG Jennings took charge of this university as the first vice-chancellor.
 In the modern era of India, it is one of the oldest universities in this region.
 Later in 1919, the governing bodies of the university—the Senate and the Syndicate—were formed.
 The iconic Wheeler Senate House of the Patna University was built in 1926 for which Raja Devaki Nandan Prasad of Munger donated the money.
 When the university was first established it had jurisdiction over all higher educational institutes of Bihar, Odisha, and the Kingdom of Nepal.
 It oversaw examinations for educational institutions ranging from school finals to the postgraduate levels.
 This situation continued almost for four decades, until the establishment of the Tribhuvan University, Kathmandu, and the Utkal University, Bhubaneshwar.
 On 2 January 1952, it was converted into a purely teaching-cum-residential university with territorial jurisdiction over only metropolitan Patna.
 The university buildings are mostly located on the bank of the River Ganges and in the Saidpur Campus.
+Patna University, which is 107 years old, was established on the lines of the University of London.
+When it was established in the year 1917, it was the only university in the three regions of Nepal, Bihar, and Odisha.

 Organisation and administration

 Governance

-Chancellor of the Patna University is the governor of Bihar.
-The Vice-chancellor of the Patna University is the chief executive officer of the university.
-Girish Kumar Chaudhary is the current Vice-chancellor of the university.
+The Chancellor of the Patna University is the governor of Bihar.
+The Vice-chancellor of the Patna University is the chief executive officer of the university, currently K. C. Sinha.
+Dr. Ajay Kumar Singh is current Pro Vice Chancellor.